dbaumgarten/yodk/README.md

 Error when parsing file: Parser error at Line: 2, Coloumn: 1 (up to Line: 2, Coloumn: 22): Expected 'end' after if statement.
 Found Token: ''(Newline)
 ```

+## Formatter
+Automatically format your yolol and nolol-code via cli or directly in your IDE.

 ## vscode Extension
 Extension for visual studio code.
-Adds syntax highlighting and validation.
+Adds syntax highlighting, validation, formatting and commands for compiling and optimizing code.
 [More information](vscode-yolol/README.md)

 ![VSCODE-Extension](images/vscode-screenshot.png)